 Because the words you use – out loud and in your head (you know that little voice inside your head) are a pivot point between thoughts and actions, the words that you use have a surprisingly profound impact on obtaining wealth.

-So here are 5 what I consider a “scarcity mindset” phrases, each followed with an “abundance mindset” phrase.
+So here are 5 of what I consider “scarcity mindset” phrases, each followed by an “abundance mindset” phrase.